United States Air Force in Thailand: Origins of U.S. military presence in Thailand

 The official American military presence in Thailand started in April 1961 when an advance party of the USAF 6010th Tactical (TAC) Group arrived at Don Muang at the request of the Royal Thai government to establish an aircraft warning system.

 On April 20, 1961 a detachment of six F100 Super Sabres from the 510TFS/405TFW based at Clark AB, Philippines deployed to Don Muang Airport as part of Operation Bell Tone.
-Immediately upon arrival, two of these planes were loaded with a full load (800 rnds) of 20mm ammunition and 4 x GAR-8s (AIM-9Bs) and placed on 5 minute alert.
+Immediately upon arrival, two of these planes were loaded with a full load (800 rnds) of 20mm ammunition and 4 GAR-8 (AIM-9B) Sidewinder missiles and placed on 5 minute alert.

 Also in March 1962, a small detachment of F-102 "Delta Daggers" from the 509th Fighter-Interceptor Squadron, based at Clark AB, Philippines were sent to Don Muang under "Operation Bell Tone".
 Their mission was to bolster the defense capabilities of the Royal Thai Air Force.
 For the next several years, a minimum of four F-102 interceptors were kept on alert at Don Muang.

 Then in November 1961, four RF-101C reconnaissance aircraft of the 45th Tactical Reconnaissance Squadron stationed at Misawa AB, Japan and their photo lab arrived at Don Muang.
 The RF-101s were sent to assist Royal Thai AF RT-33 aircraft in performing aerial recon flights over Laos.
 The RF-101s stayed until May 1962, then returned for a second deployment during November and December 1962.

 These small detachments received logistical support from their home bases outside of Southeast Asia.
 Circumstances in the region, however, were leading to drastic changes in the US position.
 On 29 April 1961, the Joint Chiefs of Staff instructed CINCPAC to move 5,000 troops and air elements to both Udon Air Base and Da Nang Air Base.
 It was believed these forces were going to take action in Laos.
 Also, in South Vietnam, the numbers of Communist insurgents continued to increase.
 More American military advisers were being dispatched to the country, but their reports indicted a need for stronger measures to be taken.

 In addition, one of U.S. President John F. Kennedy's advisers indicated the need for deterring guerrilla action in northeast Thailand was more pressing than affairs in Vietnam, and Thailand should take precedence.
 Vice-President Lyndon B. Johnson recommended that Thailand be given US$50 million in military aid.

 Two milestones occurred early in 1962.
 The "Military Assistance Group in South Vietnam" was renamed U.S. Military Assistance Command, Vietnam (MACV) on 6 February.
 The other being a joint communication from Secretary of State Dean Rusk and Thai Foreign Minister Thanat Koman on 6 March in which the United States "firm intention... to aid Thailand, its ally and historic friend in resisting communist aggression and subversion".
 As a result, the "Military Assistance Command, Thailand (MACT)" was set up on 15 May 1962 at Don Muang.

 On 23 July 1962 fourteen nations signed the Geneva Accords of 1962 which contained the following provisions: